Let’s fight cancer together — Otumfuo

-The Asantehene , Otumfuo Osei Tutu 11, has given the assurance to work in close collaboration with the government to fight cancer in the country.
+The Asantehene , Otumfuo Osei Tutu 11, has given an assurance to work in close collaboration with the government to fight cancer in the country.

 He said it was important for all interest groups to come together to find an antidote to cancer diseases.